skartik008/systemDesign/noSQLKeyValue/README.md

 In the terminal run the command
 **redis-server /usr/local/etc/redis.conf**

+### Running the redis server GUI
+In the terminal run the command and then open the address in the console in the browser **redis-commander**

 ### In one browser tab

 #### **No Cache**
 http://localhost:3006/nocache/index.html
 *Every time the page will take time to load*

 #### **With Cache**